the1lab/1lab/src/Cat/Restriction/Base.lagda.md

   don't modify their arguments; it doesn't matter which order they diverge in!
-- If we precompose $g$ with a domain map $f \downarrow : A \to A$ and then takes it's domain of definition, we get to ignore the action of
+- If we precompose $g$ with a domain map $f \downarrow : A \to A$ and then takes its domain of definition, we get to ignore the action of
-  $g$, and focus only on it's termination.
+  $g$, and focus only on its termination.
-- If we postcompose $g$ with a domain map $f \downarrow$, then we still need to take into account the action of $g$; furthermore, it's domain of definition needs to be restricted to image of $g$.
+- If we postcompose $g$ with a domain map $f \downarrow$, then we still need to take into account the action of $g$; furthermore, its domain of definition needs to be restricted to image of $g$.